You’ve heard about iPhones acting strangely or getting hacked, and you’ve asked yourself “Can an iPhone get a virus?”

 There are antivirus programs out there for iPhones, but most of them just duplicate the features that Apple already has in place.
 If you feel like you need added security for your iPhone to prevent it from getting a virus, I suggest using Apple’s built-in security options.

 - Set the App Store to always request your password before downloading an app.
-To check or change this setting, go to Settings → iTunes & App Store → Password Settings.
+To check or change this setting, go to Settings -> App Store -> Password Settings.
 Make sure the check mark is next to Always Require and that Require Password is set for free downloads as well.
-Note: If you have Touch ID enabled, you won’t see this menu.
+Note: If you have Touch ID or Face ID enabled, you won’t see this menu.

-- Turn on Find My iPhone (Settings → iCloud → Find My iPhone) to unlock a whole host of features that will help keep your iPhone secure if you misplace it.
-Check out our guide to finding your iPhone from a computer for more tips about this program.
+- Turn on Find My iPhone (Settings -> Your Name -> Find My -> Find My iPhone) to unlock a whole host of features that will help keep your iPhone secure if you misplace it.
+Check out our guide to finding your iPhone from a computer for more Find My iPhone tips!

 Can An iPhone Get A Virus?
 Now You Know The Answer!